postgrespro/mamonsu/README.rst

     $ createuser mamonsu

-Implement bootstrap from non-privileged user
+Implement bootstrap from a non-privileged user

 .. code-block:: bash